lucasmpcastello/.github/profile/README.md

 # Abstracts of all talks      ⭣⭣⭣ add yours below ⭣⭣⭣

-### Jan 26 -- 16h -- **Dmitrii Korshunov** -- Moduli spaces of polygons and deformations of polyhedra with boundary
+### Jan 26, 16h -- **Dmitrii Korshunov** -- Flexible polyhedra and symplectic geometry

-In a joint work with Sasha Anan'in we prove a conjecture of Ian Agol: all isometric realizations of a polyhedral surface with boundary sweep out an isotropic subset in the Kapovich-Millson moduli space of polygons isomorphic to the boundary.
-For a generic polyhedral disk we show that boundaries of its isometric realizations make up a Lagrangian subset.
-As an application of this result, weconclude that a generic equilateral polygon cannot be domed (in the sense of a problem of Kenyon, Glazyrin and Pak).
+We will discuss the relationship between the symplectic geometry of Kapovich-Millson space of polygons and the space of isometric realizations of a polyhedral surface in the three dimensional euclidean space.
+It turns out that the boundaries of all realizations of a generic polyhedral disk sweep out a Lagrangian subset in the space of polygons.

-### Jan 26 -- 14h -- **Orchidea Maria Lecian** -- Some new theorems on scarred waveforms in desymmetrised PSL(2, Z) billiards and in those of its congruence subgroups
+### Jan 26, 14h -- **Orchidea Maria Lecian** -- Some new theorems on scarred waveforms in desymmetrised PSL(2, Z) billiards and in those of its congruence subgroups

 The scarred wavefunctions of the desymmetrised $PSL(2,\mathbb{Z})$ group  and those of its  congruence subgroups are newly studied.
 The construction of irrationals after the (Farey)-Pell method is compared with the qualities of the quadratic fields.